MingLongSu/MingLongSu/README.md

 - 😹 I'm currently a first-year computer science student studying at the University of Waterloo
 - 💭 I'm currently interested in machine learning and computer vision
-- 📕 I'm currently learning more about TensorFlow, Keras, OpenCV, and Neural Networks
+- 📕 I'm currently learning more about CNN's, OpenCV, PyTorch, and TensorFlow
-- 🏃‍♂️ For hobbies, I enjoy playing games like Sekiro, Lost Ark and FFVII (yes, i'm a video game addict 🤓)
+- 🏸 For hobbies, I enjoy playing badminton and learning new cooking recipes

 <!--
 **MingLongSu/MingLongSu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.